Let me show you how to build the perfect English study plan.

 This could be your style of learning too.
 Watching the story unfold before you on the screen may be better than reading the story.

 Aural learners are people who learn by listening.

 For aural English learners, it would mean spending much of their time listening to lectures, listening to podcasts and mp3 practice sessions.

 They also prefer group discussions where they can listen to other people talking.

 Verbal learners like to write and speak.

-Definitions come easy to these kinds of learners and they enjoy playing with words.
-Tongue-twisters are fun for them.
+Definitions come easy for these kinds of learners and they enjoy playing with words.
+Tongue twisters are fun for them.

 These learners like to write words down and say them out loud.